 Layered navigation in Magento

-Layered navigation is heavily used in ecommerce these days, allowing users to filter product results at a category level.
+Layered navigation is a big part of product listing pages and eCommerce stores generally, allowing users to filter product results at a category level based on product attributes.
 Layered navigation can be very effective from a user experience and conversion perspective, but it needs to be done properly.
-The out of the box layered navigation solution in Magento is usually very slow and is fairly unoptimised, but it can still work fine.
+Magento’s out of the box layered navigation is generally quite slow and it’s also pretty basic from a features point of view, particularly in Magento 1.

-Lots of merchants use modules like Manadev, Bubble Shop or Amasty for improved layered navigation – these extensions provide additional features such as AJAX sorting (to improve speed), multi select options, scroll bars, visual filtering etc. If you do opt to use one of these extensions, make sure you prepare for the potential SEO issues – as changing the filter parameters can result in lots of dynamic pages being crawled and indexed by Google.
+Lots of Magento merchants tend to use modules like Manadev, Bubble Shop or Amasty for improved layered navigation – these extensions provide additional features such as AJAX sorting (to improve speed), multi-select options, scroll bars, visual filtering etc. If you do opt to use one of these extensions, make sure you prepare for the potential SEO issues – as changing the filter parameters can result in lots of dynamic pages being crawled and indexed by Google.

 Magento offers many ways to merchandise products effectively.
 The key to sales success is to make the buying process as simple and stress-free as possible for the customer.
 By optimising the store for maximum product engagement, the retailer can make the best use of Magento’s core strengths.
 Ultimately this will result in a better overall user experience and higher conversion rates.